 An ideal candidate will have the following qualities:

-Ability to Prioritize: Demonstrated ability to time manage competing priorities and has dedicated time in their schedule to fulfill responsibilities and meet deliverables on time.
+Ability to Prioritize: Demonstrated ability to manage competing priorities and has dedicated time in their schedule to fulfill responsibilities and produce deliverables on time.

-Global Citizenship: Desire to build awareness about the world’s most marginalized populations and passionate about playing an active role in building a more equitable and sustainable global community.
+Global Citizenship: Desire to build awareness about some of the world’s hardest to reach populations and passionate about playing an active role in building a more equitable and sustainable global community.

-Team Player/Collaborator: Has strong interpersonal emotional intelligence (empathy, cooperation, negotiation, leadership and social awareness) to be able to build cooperative relationships with team members to achieve goals.
+Team Player/Collaborator: Possesses strong interpersonal emotional intelligence (empathy, cooperation, negotiation, leadership and social awareness) to be able to build cooperative relationships with team members to achieve goals.

-Effective Communicator: Competent in clearly articulating ideas and thoughts to different audiences and through various mediums of communication.
+Effective Communicator: Can clearly articulate ideas and thoughts to different audiences and through various mediums of communication.

-Creative & Strategic Thinker: Able to handle complex tasks and questions, able to use creativity and systems analysis in search for new ideas and different approaches of seeing things.
+Creative & Strategic Thinker: Proven ability to handle complex tasks and questions, think creatively and leverage networks and systems of knowledge in search for new ideas and different approaches.

-Lifelong Learner & Committed to Personal Growth: Is keen to learn and grow both professionally and personally.
-Able to learn and acquire new skills quickly and effectively.
-Open to new experiences and willing to engage in learning.
+Lifelong Learner: Committed to learning and growing both professionally and personally.
+Willing and able to learn and acquire new skills quickly and effectively.
+Open to new experiences.

-Action-Oriented & Driven to Excel: Has a strong drive to excel and has a deep commitment to meet individual and team responsibilities.
+Action-Oriented: Driven to excel and shows commitment to meet both individual and team level responsibilities.
 Able to proactively initiate necessary actions, processes and contingencies.